anasofiapinho/slackin/Readme.md

   that shows connected users in *realtime* with socket.io.
 - A SVG badge that works well from static mediums (like GitHub README pages)
+- Checks if users are already a part of a Mailchimp email list.

 Read more about the [motivations and history](http://rauchg.com/slackin) behind Slackin.